ashish-reddy-20-08/CLUSTERS-Iris-data-/README.md

 The working of the K-Means algorithm is explained in the below steps:

 Step-2: Select random K points or centroids.
 (It can be other from the input dataset).

 Step-1: Select the number K to decide the number of clusters.

+Step-3: Assign each data point to their closest centroid, which will form the predefined K clusters.